What is ALMA?

 ALMA uses 66 high-precision dish antennas of two sizes: 54 of them are 12 meters (39 feet) across and 12 of them are 7 meters (23 feet) across.
 The total collecting area of this array is over 6,600 square meters (71,000 square feet).

 The 12-meter antennas can be moved to different locations by custom-made Antenna Transporters in order to form arrays ranging from very tightly packed configurations only 160 meters across to wide configurations 16 kilometers across.
 More extended arrays give ALMA a zoom lens for finer details, while more compact arrays give better sensitivity in order to observe dimmer objects.

-In addition to the moveable array of 12-m antennas, there is the Atacama Compact Array (ACA) of twelve 7-m antennas and four 12-m antennas that images large-scale structures like giant gas clouds.
-The ACA has two configurations, one of which is a north-south extension to provide a better coverage of sources that are either very far north in the sky or very far south.
+In addition to the movable array of 12-m antennas, there is the Atacama Compact Array (ACA) of twelve 7-m antennas and four 12-m antennas that images large-scale structures like giant gas clouds.
+The ACA has two configurations, one of which is a north-south extension to provide better coverage of sources that are either very far north in the sky or very far south.

 Do you wish you could visit ALMA?

 Isolated on the Chajnantor plateau at 16,000 feet (5,000 m) in Chile, ALMA is not easy to get to, but you can get a personal tour here without even a passport.

 ALMA in the News

 Within the framework of the scientific conference “ALMA 10 years: Past, Present, Future,” which is bringing together 180 astronomers…

 ALMA observes highest resolution dust polarization image ever taken of HL Tauri’s protoplanetary disk, the deepest polarization image of any disk captured thus far.